Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 After this article, you will learn about procurement process flow and how to utilize it in your business.
 This will also allow you to visualize the flow of the process which will surely help you or your business.

-I have created a free-to-download editable procurement process: 7 steps template.
+To support you in mastering the procurement process and its implementation in your organization, I have created a free-to-download editable procurement process: 7 steps template.
 It’s a PowerPoint file, together with an Excel file, that can help you streamline your procurement process flow.
 I even included a video where I’ll explain how you can use this template.

 Steps in Procurement Process Flow